sktaylortrash/TCPLightingWebInterface-MQTT-Docker/README.md

     - MQTT_PORT=1883
     - MQTT_USERNAME
     - MQTT_PASSWORD
-  1. If using the version with the MQTT Broker you will need to setup Mosquitto first this guide (https://www.homeautomationguy.io/blog/docker-tips/configuring-the-mosquitto-mqtt-docker-container-for-use-with-home-assistant) should contain the information you need
+6. If using the version with the MQTT Broker you will need to setup Mosquitto first.
+This guide [From Home Automation Guy](https://www.homeautomationguy.io/blog/docker-tips/configuring-the-mosquitto-mqtt-docker-container-for-use-with-home-assistant) should contain the information you need
-6. Put your bridge in pairing mode
+7. Put your bridge in pairing mode
-7. start the container with  *docker-compose up -d*
+8. start the container with  *docker-compose up -d*

 If you want to expose the service on a port other than the default webserver port of 80.
 Change "80:80" to something like "1234:80" to make the webserver available at port 1234